-Don Close is an animal protein analyst at Rabo AgriFinance in the RaboResearch Food & Agribusiness group.
+Don Close is a senior animal protein analyst at Rabo AgriFinance in the RaboResearch Food & Agribusiness group.

-Close has conducted research on a wide-range of topics including confinement cow/calf operations, LFTB, ground beef and development in international trade.
-He is also a regular speaker for state, national and international livestock groups across North America, Australia and New Zealand.
-Currently, Close authors bi-monthly columns for the National Cattlemen’s publication, and is working on market issues at the intersection of marketing and ag policy.
+Don is responsible for analyzing all animal protein sectors with a specialization in beef.
+His extensive research experience includes confinement cow/calf operations, LFTB, ground beef and development in international trade.
+Don is a regular speaker for state, national and international livestock groups across North America, Australia and New Zealand.
+He authors bi-monthly columns for the National Cattlemen’s publication, and is working on market issues at the intersection of marketing and ag policy.

 Ben Laine is a dairy analyst at Rabo AgriFinance in the RaboResearch Food & Agribusiness group.